aaron-junot/mentorship/GUIDEBOOK.md

     11. If no contact can be reestablished with the mentor after five attempts over two weeks the Program Coordinator should revoke the mentor’s status and reassign the mentee

-13. After the first month of work, the mentor and mentee should evaluate progress by filling out the Monthly Check-in document, which should be uploaded to the Mentor file on Google Drive when complete
+13. After the first month of work, the mentor and mentee should evaluate progress by filling out the Monthly Check-in document, which should be uploaded to the Mentor entry on Airtable when complete.

 14. When the commitment date initially agreed upon when the First Meeting Checklist was completed is hit the mentor and mentee should have a Closing Meeting to: